 7. Fertilization

 This section describes an approach to apply local derogation and distribute N fertilisers to various crops within a country.
 This distribution is mostly relevant to Miterra-Europe, as information on application rates to different crops is often lacking.

-For Miterra-Farm, fertiliser application rate to each crop should be provided as an input.
-However, if such data is not available, the method below may also be used.
+7.1.
 Distribution of grazing excretions

-Animal excretions during grazing are distributed to permanent grasslands, temporary grasslands and rough grazings (natural grasslands).
+Animal excretions during grazing are distributed to permanent grasslands, temporary grasslands and rough grazing (natural grasslands).
 It is assumed that all permanent grasslands are used for grazing, half of the temporal grasslands are used for grazing (because they are often used for mowing/silage), and the grazing intensity on natural grasslands is 50% lower than on permanent grasslands (equivalent to half of the natural grasslands are grazed).
 The deposition rate of grazing excretion (kg N ha–1) is therefore calculated as follows:

 Equation 7.1